zixenn/zixenn/aboutme.md

 - I’m currently a student.

-- I'm really interested in custom scripts in games nowadays.
+- I'm interested in game cheats and developing small exploits for the games.